TomiWebPro/German_noun_chooser_v2/README.md

 Welcome to the German Vocab Helper, your ultimate companion for mastering the German language. 🇩🇪 Whether you're a beginner or an advanced learner, this toolkit is designed to make your language learning journey thrilling, efficient, and effective.

-About the Tool
+About the Toolkit
-The heart of the German Vocab Helper lies in its powerful scripts.
-Let's dive into the key features:
+Unlock the potential of the German Vocab Helper and explore its versatile features that put you in control of your language learning:

 Del_duplicates.py 🧹
-Tired of sifting through duplicated words?
-Say no more!
-The Del_duplicates.py script comes to your rescue.
-It effortlessly cleans up your german_words_json.json and german_words_txt.txt files by removing duplicate entries.
-No more redundancy, just streamlined learning.
+Tired of seeing the same words over and over?
+The Del_duplicates.py script is your solution.
+It declutters your german_words_json.json and german_words_txt.txt files, eliminating duplicate entries.
+Clear the way for new vocabulary without redundancy.

-Get_new_words 🆕
-Learning a language is all about expanding your vocabulary.
-Our Get_new_words script is here to help.
-It fetches fresh, new words for you to learn every day.
-Discover them conveniently in both the new_words.txt and new_words.json formats.
-The choice is yours, and the opportunities to grow are endless.
+Get_new_words.py 📚
+Expand your linguistic horizons with the Get_new_words.py script.
+It provides you with a fresh batch of German words to learn where you choose the numbers.
+Explore those words in the user-friendly new_words.txt file or the structured new_words.json file, tailored for your convenience.

 Update_the_memorized.py 🧠
-Once you feel confident that you've absorbed the new words, it's time to make them a permanent part of your repertoire.
-The Update_the_memorized.py script takes the words from new_words.txt and adds them to learned_words.txt.
-Your progress is preserved, and you can always revisit your learned words for a quick refresher.
+Ready to cement your knowledge?
+The Update_the_memorized.py script transfers words from new_words.txt to learned_words.txt.
+Revisit your learned words for a quick review anytime you want to reinforce your memory.

 Manually_find_add_words.py ✍️
-We understand that language learning is personal.
-The Manually_find_add_words.py script empowers you to add words you already know to learned_words.txt.
-Your vocab journey is uniquely yours, and this feature ensures your accomplishments are accurately reflected.
+Language learning is personal.
+The Manually_find_add_words.py script empowers you to include words you already know in learned_words.txt.
+Tailor your vocabulary and maintain an accurate record of your achievements.

-JSON Format for Power and Precision
-Behind the scenes, all our .txt files have a counterpart in the powerful JSON format.
-This allows your computer to seamlessly interact with the data, making operations smoother and more efficient.
-While you can explore the contents, it's recommended not to edit these files unless you're familiar with the structure.

-A World of Opportunities
-Embark on this exhilarating journey with the German Vocab Helper.
-Your language skills will soar as you conquer words, eliminate duplicates, and enrich your vocabulary.
-Remember, each word you learn brings you one step closer to mastering the beauty of the German language.
+Unveiling the Text Files
+These .txt files play a crucial role in your journey:

+german_words_txt.txt: Your initial collection of German words in plain text format. new_words.txt: Daily additions of new German words for your learning. learned_words.txt: Your repository of mastered German words.

 Ready to begin? 🚀 Start by running the scripts and watch as your language abilities expand.
 Happy learning! 🌟📚🗣️